jbilander/SDBox-Mini/README.md

 ***

-Now it's time to drill the holes for the LEDs, begin with a 1mm drill and then step up to 2mm and finally 3 mm.
+Now it's time to drill the holes for the LEDs, begin with a 1 mm drill and then step up to 2 mm and finally 3 mm.
 Be very careful when drilling to get a nice clean 3mm hole, it's very easy to slip and the hole gets oval or offset.

 ***